rootzoll/konfetti-app/README.md

 ... you get the idea :D

 ## Building App from Source

 Make sure to have the IONIC framework installed (v1.x): http://ionicframework.com

 Checkout from git, run 'ionic state reset' and then 'ionic resources' with project folder.

+## Running local Server

+You need to have Maven installed.
+Check with 'mvn --version'.

+To run server on localhost, go into 'api' folder and run 'mvn spring-boot:run'.

+## Run App in local Browser (for development)

+Run in project root folder 'ionic serve' - this will run the app in local browser for development.

 ## Actual State of Project